Biology and Behavior

 Common Hiding Places

 Bed bugs like to hide in small cracks and crevices close to where humans rest and sleep.
-They can be found behind baseboards, upholstery, and in furniture crevices.
-Other places to check are wall hangings such as picture frames, nightstands, stuffed furniture, floorboard cracks, behind loose wallpaper, light switches, door and window frames, conduits, etc. In heavy infestations, bed bugs may be found in wall voids, attics, and other enclosed places.
+You may find them behind baseboards, upholstery, and in furniture crevices.
+Other places to check are wall hangings such as picture frames, nightstands, stuffed furniture, floorboard cracks, behind loose wallpaper, light switches, door and window frames, conduits, etc. In heavy infestations, you may find bed bugs in wall voids, attics, and other enclosed places.

 How Do I Know If I Have Bed Bugs?